Editar

 With standard tables, you can create entities related to each other by defining them as navigation properties values.
 This pattern is known as deep insert.
 This approach has two advantages.
 It's more efficient, because it replaces replacing multiple simpler creation and association operations with one combined atomic operation.
 An atomic operation succeeds or fails entirely.

 As with a basic create, the response OData-EntityId header contains the URI of the created entity.
 The URIs for the related entities created aren't returned.
 You can get the primary key values of the records if you use the Prefer: return=representation header so it returns the values of the created record.
-More information: Create with data returned
+Learn more about creating records with data returned

 For example, the following request body posted to the accounts entity set creates a total of four records in the context of creating an account.

-• A contact is created because it's defined as an object property of the single-valued navigation property primarycontactid.
+• A contact is created with firstname and lastname values because it's defined as an object property of the single-valued navigation property named primarycontactid.

-• An opportunity is created because it's defined as an object in an array that's set to the value of a collection-valued navigation property opportunity_customer_accounts.
+• An opportunity related to the account is created because it's defined as an object in an array that's set to the value of a collection-valued navigation property named opportunity_customer_accounts.

-• A task is created because it's defined an object in an array that's set to the value of a collection-valued navigation property Opportunity_Tasks.
+• A task related to the opportunity is created because it's defined an object in an array that's set to the value of a collection-valued navigation property named Opportunity_Tasks.

 Request: